 - W-2 forms

-NOTE: A Peace Of Mind planner (like this one I found on Amazon) can be super helpful for heirs and estate administrators.
+NOTE: A Peace Of Mind planner can be super helpful for heirs and estate administrators.
 It’s a great idea for seniors (or anyone, really) to fill one out so your loved ones know where to locate all of your personal wishes and financial information if you pass away.

 Is Family Responsible For Deceased IRS Debt?